-Sony boosts profit on tax cut, yen, profits in music, movies
+Sony boosts profit on tax cut, yen, sales of music, movies

-TOKYO (AP) — Japanese electronics and entertainment company Sony is reporting a 45 percent surge in fiscal third-quarter profit on tax reductions, a favorable exchange rate and gains in its music segment.
+TOKYO (AP) — Japanese electronics and entertainment company Sony posted a 45 percent surge in its October-December profit thanks to tax cuts, a favorable exchange rate and gains in its music and movies segment.

-Tokyo-based Sony Corp. reported Friday a October-December profit of 429 billion yen ($3.9 billion), up from 295.9 billion yen in the same period a year earlier.
+Tokyo-based Sony Corp.’s profit in the last quarter was 429 billion yen ($3.9 billion), up from 295.9 billion yen in the same period a year earlier.
 Quarterly sales fell 10 percent to 2.4 trillion yen ($22 billion).

-Other sectors such as games and semiconductors eroded profits, but its movie division, helped by the strong performance of “Venom,” and imaging solutions, used in digital cameras, worked as perks.
+Other sectors such as games and semiconductors logged a weak performance, but they were offset by strong box-office receipts from the movie “Venom,” and earnings from its imaging solutions, used in digital cameras.

-Sony raised its profit forecast for the fiscal year through March to 835 billion yen ($7.7 billion) from an earlier 705 billion yen ($6.5 billion).
+Sony, which makes Alpha digital cameras, Bravia digital TVs and the Aibo robotic dog, raised its profit forecast for the fiscal year through March to 835 billion yen ($7.7 billion) from an earlier estimate of 705 billion yen ($6.5 billion).
 That’s up from 491 billion yen recorded last year.

 Most Read Business Stories